 Because of the high levels of THC, start with a little amount, no bongs, just a quick hit before bed.
 If you’re not used to it, it might cause a hangover.

-If you’re shy about the high, Remedy could be for you.
+If you’re shy about the high, Remedy could be the best cannabis sleep aid for you.
 It’s got virtually no THC, so you won’t get stoned.

 It has a healthy dose of myrcene topped off with a bit of pinene and caryophyllene, so you’re sorted on the terpene front.

 Even though it’s THC-free, it is still an indica strain, so it helps you sleep by calming your mind and relieving pain.
-Overall, Remedy is a good weed to help you sleep if you don’t want any THC effects at all.
+Overall, Remedy is a good cannabis sleep aid if you don’t want any THC effects at all.